Árpád Fremond: Dačić and Vučić administrations (2012–2017)

-Serbia's electoral system was reformed in 2011, such that all mandates were awarded in numerical order to candidates on successful lists.
+Serbia's electoral system was reformed in 2011, such that all parliamentary mandates were awarded to candidates on successful lists in numerical order.
 Fremond was given the fourth position on the VMSZ's list for the 2012 parliamentary election and was re-elected when the list won five mandates.
-The Serbian Progressive Party (Srpska napredna stranks, SNS) won a plurality victory in the election and afterward formed a new coalition government with the SPS; the VMSZ declined an offer to join the government and served in opposition, at least nominally, for the next two years.
-Fremond was a member of the committee on agriculture, forestry, and water management; a deputy member of the committee on human and minority rights and gender equality; and a member of the friendship groups with Hungary and Slovenia.
+The Serbian Progressive Party (SNS) won a plurality victory and afterward formed a new coalition government with the SPS and other parties; the VMSZ declined an invitation to join the government and instead served in a largely nominal opposition role for the next two years.
+In his third term, Fremond was a member of the agriculture committee, a deputy member of the committee on human and minority rights and gender equality, and a member of the friendship groups with Hungary and Slovenia.

 He again received the fourth position on the VMSZ list for the 2014 parliamentary election and was re-elected when the list won six mandates.
-In this term, the party began offering support to Serbia's SNS-led administration.
-Fremond was promoted to deputy chair of the agriculture committee and was a deputy member of the committee on finance, budget, and control of public spending; a deputy member of the committee on education, science, technological development, and the information society; and, as before, a member of the friendship groups with Hungary and Slovenia.
+After the election, the VMSZ began supporting Serbia's SNS-led government in the assembly.
+Fremond was promoted to deputy chair of the agriculture committee and also served as a deputy member of the finance committee and the education committee, while remaining a member of the friendship groups with Hungary and Slovenia.

-For the 2016 parliamentary election, Fremond was promoted to third on the VMSZ list and was re-elected when the list won four seats.
+In the 2016 parliamentary election, Fremond was promoted to the third position on the VMSZ list and was re-elected when the list won four seats.
 He held the same committee assignments as in the previous parliament and also served as a deputy member of the committee on the rights of the child.
-In this term, he was a member of the friendship groups with Croatia and Hungary.
+During this term, he was a member of the friendship groups with Croatia and Hungary.